New Orleans is turning 300!

 The streetcar routes have been increased with the Rampart and St. Claude line and the Loyola Avenue line.
 Public transportation continues to be an important focus to the city.

 The Lafitte Greenway bicycle and pedestrian trail and park stretches 2.6 miles from the French Quarter to Bayou St. John and Mid-City.
 The conversion of an industrial railway into a recreational space connects neighborhoods, encourages outdoor activity, improves cyclist’s paths and features storm water retentions.

 The New Orleans Riverfront has also been restored to become a lovely public urban green space.
 Visitors and locals can walk in Crescent Park, a stretch along the river that connects the Bywater neighborhood to the French Market.
 Not only has this restoration of the riverfront provided another beautiful space for people (and pets!) to enjoy and engage the community within, but the park provides incredible views of the downtown New Orleans skyline.

 In the past 2 years, five remodeled recreation centers opened around the city.
 The centers feature computers, wi-fi and new programs such as robotics and Chevron Future Leaders program.
 The centers are encouraging places for the city’s youth to learn and grow.

 In honor of the Tricentennial, there will be a variety of events unique to 2018 and annual events will be bigger than ever!
 The celebration will kick off with Rockin’ New Year’s Eve Official Countdown.
-To check out the events planned for the year so far, visit 2018nola.com/events and our year-at-a-glancecalendar for annual celebrations.
+To check out the events planned for the year so far, visit 2018nola.com/events and this year-at-a-glance calendar for annual celebrations.